BouarfaMahi/The-art-of-invention-marketing/ebook/ebook.md

 Listen actively and note down the responses carefully.
 Encourage the person with whom you are speaking to take action.
 The invention's value is measured by the perception of a change in the manufacturer's behaviour.

-If the manufacturer is interested, have him or her date and sign each page of a photocopy of the innova-book.
+If the manufacturer is interested, have him or her date and sign each page of a photocopy of the Innova-Book.
 You should keep those photocopies.
-You should then give him the innova-book and look over it together.
-The first page of the innova-book should contain the company's name as well as a colour logo.
-In order to enhance its value, the innova-book should be well-presented and well-bound such as Panodia's pro-book.
+You should then give him the Innova-Book and look over it together.
+The first page of the Innova-Book should contain the company's name as well as a colour logo.
+In order to enhance its value, the Innova-Book should be well-presented and well-bound such as Panodia's pro-book.
 At this point, it is too early to engage in a full discussion of the contract's Cash and Royalty values.

-If after two months, the manufacturer shows no interest in the project, ask him or her to return the innova-book.
+If after two months, the manufacturer shows no interest in the project, ask him or her to return the Innova-Book.
 If he or she is interested in the project, request a confirmation by mail or fax.
 After an additional waiting period, sign a contract defined by both parties and written up by a patent attorney.

 ___